danielhenrymantilla/polonius-the-crab.rs/README.md

 /// Correct code: make `StringRef` a fully-fledged stand-alone type! type StringRef = ForLt!(<'any> = &'any String);

-// Note: there exists lifetime elision sugar, so as to be able to instead write: type StringRef2 = ForLt!(&String); // Same type as `StringRef`!
+// Note: the macro supports lifetime elision, so as to be able to instead write: type StringRef2 = ForLt!(&String); // Same type as `StringRef`!
 ```